marinednadude/NOAA-PMEL-OME-AmaralZettler-phytoplankton-18S-V9-PCR-Protocol-BeBOP/NOAA-PMEL-OME-AmaralZettler-phytoplankton-18S-V9-PCR-Protocol-BeBOP.md

 This protocol is for amplifying the Small subunit ribosomal ribonucleic acid (SSU rRNA) 18S v9 gene in eukaryotes.
 The primers (forward: 18S V9 1389 F, reverse: 18s v9 1510 R) were first presented in [Amaral-Zettler et al. 2009](https://doi.org/10.1371/journal.pone.0006372).
 The target amplicon size is 87 - 186 base pairs.

-This primer set targets eukaryotic organisms (e.g., dinoflagellates, diatoms, and haptophytes).
-Important note, this primer also amplifies non-target organisms including single-celled phytoplankton (e.g., zooplankton, metazoans).
+This primer set targets single-celled eukaryotic organisms (e.g., phytoplankton, dinoflagellates, diatoms, and haptophytes).
+Important note, this primer also amplifies non-target organisms including zooplankton and other metazoans.

 The protocol presented here is intended as the first PCR of a two-step PCR next generation sequencing library preparation using Illumina Nextera Unique Dual Indices.
 Our written protocol does not include the second PCR step in which unique library-specific barcodes are attached to each round 1 PCR product.
 [NOAA-PMEL-OME-NGS-Library-Preparation-Protocol pending]